kse-ua/introduction-to-it/lecture_notes/07 basics/README.md

-# Tasks for lecture 2
+# Tasks for lecture 7: programming basics

 - Create `github` repository
   - Click `+` button in the right-top corner in github browser UI